 This document is in two parts.
-The first part is this prospectus supplement, which describes the specific terms of this offering and also adds to and updates information contained in the accompanying prospectus and the documents incorporated by reference into this prospectus supplement and the accompanying prospectus.
-The second part is the accompanying prospectus, which gives more general information about securities we may offer from time to time, some of which does not apply to this offering.
+The first part is this prospectus supplement, which describes the terms of this offering of our common units.
+The second part is the accompanying prospectus, which gives more general information, some of which may not apply to this offering of common units.
 If the information varies between this prospectus supplement and the accompanying prospectus, you should rely on the information in this prospectus supplement.

 You should rely only on the information contained or incorporated by reference in this prospectus supplement and the accompanying prospectus or any free writing prospectus prepared by or on behalf of us.
 We have not authorized anyone to provide you with additional or different information.
-We are not making an offer to sell these securities in any jurisdiction where the offer would be unlawful.
-You should not assume that the information contained in this prospectus supplement or the accompanying prospectus is accurate as of any date other than the date on the front of this document or that any information we have incorporated by reference is accurate as of any date other than the date of the document incorporated by reference.
+We are not making an offer to sell these securities in any state where the offer is not permitted.
+You should not assume that the information contained in this prospectus supplement or the accompanying prospectus is accurate as of any date other than the date on the front of these documents or that any information we have incorporated by reference is accurate as of any date other than the date of the document incorporated by reference.
 Our business, financial condition, results of operations and prospects may have changed since these dates.
-If any statement in one of these documents is inconsistent with a statement in another document having a later date - for example, a document incorporated by reference in this prospectus supplement or the accompanying prospectus - the statement in the document having the later date modifies or supersedes the earlier statement.